The-Z-Labs/bof-launcher/examples/implant/README.md

 # z-beac0n - Open Adversary Simulation Toolkit

-We follow DIY (do-it-yourself) philosophy when preparing C2 solution for a given mission objectives (i.e. professional adversary simulation engagements).
+We follow DIY (do-it-yourself) philosophy when preparing C2 solution for a given mission objectives (i.e. red team exercise / adversary simulation engagement).
 Therefore we provide an open and flexible architectural solution together with reusable building blocks that can be quickly tailored to a given scenario.

 - [Architecture](#architecture)
 - [Deployment](#deployment)